Characteristic quasi-polynomials for deformations of Coxeter arrangements of types A, B, C, and D: Introduction

+Kamiya, Takemura, and Terao \cite{KTT08, KTT11} proved, in two different ways, that the cardinality of the complement of a hyperplane arrangement modulo positive integers is a quasi-polynomial, called the characteristic quasi-polynomial.
+The first proof is based on the theory of elementary divisors, whereas the second proof uses the theory of Ehrhart quasi-polynomials, studied by Beck and Zaslavsky \cite{Beck-Zaslavsky} in the framework of inside-out polytopes.
+In these works, Kamiya, Takemura, and Terao also introduced a period of the quasi-polynomial, called the lcm period.
+Subsequently, various studies have investigated characteristic quasi-polynomials and their periods.

+In general, the lcm period is not necessarily the minimum period; when the minimum period is strictly smaller, we say that a period collapse occurs.
+Higashitani, Tran, and Yoshinaga \cite{HTY2112} explicitly computed characteristic quasi-polynomials of certain non-central arrangements and exhibited concrete examples where period collapse occurs.
+In the same paper, they proved that in the central case, the lcm period always equals the minimum period.
+Furthermore, the $k$-constituents of characteristic quasi-polynomials have been studied as characteristic polynomials of posets consisting of layers of abelian arrangements.
+Pagaria, Pismataro, Tran, and Vecchi \cite{PPTV2024} introduced a class of posets, called inductive posets, which allows computation of $k$-constituents while preserving their factorization property.\footnote{A poset $\mathcal{P}$ is also said to be inductive if every chain in $\mathcal{P}$ has an upper bound in $\mathcal{P}$.
+This terminology differs from the inductive posets defined in \cite{PPTV2024}.}

-Coxeter arrangements and their deformations (e.g., the extended Shi arrangements and the extended Linial arrangements) are interesting subjects of research on characteristic quasi-polynomials.
-Kamiya, Takemura, and Terao \cite{KTT10} presented a formula for the generating function of the characteristic quasi-polynomial of a Coxeter arrangement described by the basis using root systems.
-This formula is essentially obtained by Athanasiadis \cite{Athanasiadis1996} and by Blass and Sagan \cite{Blass-Sagan}.
-In the first version \cite{KTT10-arxiv-v1} of the paper \cite{KTT10}, Kamiya, Takemura, and Terao explicitly determined the characteristic quasi-polynomials of Coxeter arrangements of types B, C, and D described by the orthonormal basis.
-Yoshinaga \cite{Yoshinaga18b} determined the characteristic quasi-polynomial of the extended Shi arrangement and showed that it is a polynomial.
-The conjecture by Postnikov and Stanley \cite{Postnikov-Stanley} for the roots of the characteristic polynomials of the extended Linial arrangements was partially shown by Yoshinaga \cite{Yoshinaga18a}, using representations of the characteristic quasi-polynomials in terms of Eulerian polynomials.
-Later, Tamura \cite{Tamura} has completely resolved the conjecture by Postnikov and Stanley.
+On the other hand, Coxeter arrangements and their deformations—such as extended Shi and extended Linial arrangements—have served as rich sources of examples in the study of characteristic quasi-polynomials.
+Kamiya, Takemura, and Terao \cite{KTT10} obtained a formula for the generating function of the characteristic quasi-polynomial of Coxeter arrangements, expressed via the basis of simple roots; this formula essentially derives from earlier results of Athanasiadis \cite{Athanasiadis1996} and Blass and Sagan \cite{Blass-Sagan}.
+In the first version \cite{KTT10-arxiv-v1} of \cite{KTT10}, they explicitly determined characteristic quasi-polynomials for the Coxeter arrangements of types B, C, and D described by the orthonormal basis.
+Yoshinaga \cite{Yoshinaga18b} determined the characteristic quasi-polynomial of the extended Shi arrangement and proved that it is a polynomial.
+The conjecture of Postnikov and Stanley \cite{Postnikov-Stanley} regarding the roots of characteristic polynomials of extended Linial arrangements was partially verified by Yoshinaga \cite{Yoshinaga18a} using expressions in terms of Eulerian polynomials, and was later completely resolved by Tamura \cite{Tamura}.